jose-izarra/jenga-game/README.md

 #####  **Key Advantages:**

 1. **Flexibility:**
-    - Backtracking provides flexibility by allowing players to explore different move sequences and strategies.
-It adds a layer of interactivity and engagement as players can experiment without the fear of irreversible consequences.
+    - Backtracking provides flexibility by allowing players to explore different move sequences.
 2. **Error Correction:**
     - In a game with complex rules and potential for mistakes, backtracking serves as a mechanism for error correction.
 If a player realizes that a move has negatively impacted the tower's stability, they can backtrack to a previous state and try an alternative approach.